AnaG0307/adventureland/README.md

 - The voice of the game guides the player throught the different rooms;
 - The player plays against him/herself;
 - If the player dies they can choose to restart the game or not;

+- Answers validation:
     - Riddles: the player needs to provide the correct answers to keep playing;
+    - When a specific answer is not provided the player is prompted again;

 - Objects: the player needs to collect objects in order to get out of the house;

 #### Future Features